sohampatne/access_database/README.md

 # Database

-Database is a collection of data organised in such a manner do that it is easily accessible, retrievable and usable.
+Database is a collection of data organised in such a manner so that it is easily accessible, retrievable and usable.